idleberg/homebrew-jira-cli/README.md

 > **Warning**
 >
 > It turns out there already is a [Homebrew tap](https://github.com/ankitpokhrel/homebrew-jira-cli) by the official developer of jira-cli, so I recommend switching.
-However, this tap will continue to exist while the autoupdater continnues to do its job.
+However, this tap will continue to exist while the autoupdater continues to do its job.

 # homebrew-jira-cli